simonpf/inverse_theory_exercise_b/README.md

 After cloning the repository (or downloading it) run the `get_data.sh` script to download the data for this exercise.
-This will create and populate the `data` subdirectory in the exercise folder.
+This will create and populate the `data` subdirectory in your exercise folder.

     chmod +x ./get_data.sh
     ./get_data.sh